Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 | ----------------- | ------------ | ------- | -------------------------- |
 {: #srt-ctrl-pkt-type-table title="SRT Control Packet Types"}

 ### Handshake {#ctrl-pkt-handshake}

-The handshake control packets are used to exchange peer configurations, agree on the connection parameters and establish the connection.
+Handshake control packets (Control Type = 0x0000) are used to exchange peer configurations, to agree on connection parameters, and to establish a connection.

-The CIF of the handshake control packet is shown in {{handshake-packet-structure}}.
+The Control Information Field (CIF) of a handshake control packet is shown in {{handshake-packet-structure}}.

 ~~~
  0                   1                   2                   3